-- (1) The extent to which the goals, objectives, and outcomes to be achieved by the project are clearly specified and measurable.
-(34 CFR 75.210) - (2) The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks.
-(2013 i3 NFP) - (3) The adequacy of procedures for ensuring feedback and continuous improvement in the operation of the proposed project.
-(2013 i3 NFP) - (4) The mechanisms the applicant will use to broadly disseminate information on its project so as to support further development or replication.
-(34 CFR 75.210)
+(1) The extent to which the goals, objectives, and outcomes to be achieved by the proposed project are clearly specified and measurable.

+(2) The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks.

+(3) The adequacy of procedures for ensuring feedback and continuous improvement in the operation of the proposed project.

+(4) The extent to which the applicant demonstrates that it has the resources to operate the project beyond the length of the grant, including a multi-year financial and operating model and accompanying plan; the demonstrated commitment of any partners; evidence of broad support from stakeholders (e.g., State educational agencies, teachers' unions) critical to the project's long-term success; or more than one of these types of evidence.

-C. Quality of Project Evaluation (Up to 20 Points)
+D. Quality of the Project Evaluation (up to 20 points).